MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/gmsa-cloud-sync.md

 #### Basic Read
-Basic read is seperate from the ALL permissions set by the installer because it is not acutally specifically set.
-Through setting of the other permissions, the gMSA account will have these permissions applied to it.
-For consistency, the individual permissions are provided here to clarify what the BasicRead permssionType sets.
+Basic read is seperate from the ALL permissions set by the installer because it is not specifically set.
+By Setting the other permissions, the gMSA account will get the basic read permissions on the following objects:

+ - User
+ - InetOrgPerson
+ - Group
+ - Contact

+However it **doesn't** set the basic read permissions  for the following objects:

+    - Device
+    - Computer
+    - ForeignSecurityPrincipal objects.

+If you require read permissions to these objects, you should use the cmdlet to set the BasicRead permissionType.
+BasicRead sets the following permissions:

 |Type |Name |Access |Applies To|
 |-----|-----|-----|-----|